Ahmed-Nadeem-Malik/Multiplayer-Websocket-Browser-Game/README.md

 ## Gameplay Overview

 Players spawn into a shared circular arena, consume dots to grow, and collide to eliminate smaller opponents.
 Movement is continuous, input-driven, and validated server-side.
 The server broadcasts authoritative updates to all sessions, while bots keep the world active even with low player counts.
+When only one player remains, the round resets for a fresh start.

 ## Client Implementation (TypeScript)

 The browser client is written in TypeScript under `src/main/resources/src/ts/` with dedicated modules for the render loop and entity modeling (`game.ts`), WebSocket protocol handling and reconnect logic (`websocket.ts`), input/menu orchestration with a high-frequency input loop (`main.ts`), drawing utilities and grid/world rendering (`utils.ts`), and shared constants (`constants.ts`).
+The renderer automatically zooms out as the local player grows so large avatars stay readable.
 These sources compile to the `static/js/` assets served by the Ktor app.

 ## Architecture at a Glance